-My snowmobiling glasses won’t fit my face properly without my face mask in place; my everyday glasses won’t fit my face mask properly since they’re fitted for my actual face.
+My snowmobiling glasses won’t fit my face properly without my face mask in place.
+My everyday glasses won’t fit my face mask properly since they’re fitted for my actual face.
 That’s why I took my helmet and face mask when I went to an expert – to get fitted for new glasses with these on.

 Check Out Lens Options

-Finally, there’s one more benefit from having a customized pair of glasses for snowmobling.
+Finally, there’s one more benefit from having a customized pair of glasses for snowmobiling.
 My everyday glasses now serve as my back up pair whenever I ride.
 I wear my everyday pair at night and when I stop for lunch.